FrantzT/pi-gobo/README.md

 		{ Serial._rx_complete_irq(); }
 		*/

 For programming the Reciever board remove the DMX input wire from the pin 0 (RX), as if the Transmitter board is 	active or the input is “loaded” it will interrupt the Receiver boards communication and error the sketch upload.

 RPi

-	GPIO serial configuration.
+todo GPIO serial configuration.

-	Pins wiring.
+todo Pins wiring.

-	Installing Processing.
+todo Installing Processing. # there is officail Processing for RPi

 Install Processing for vi. // :RunProcessing

 ToDo:

+Licensing

+Schematics Fritzing

-reciver_rev15_pc // for processing in PC
+reciver_rev15_pc // for processing in PC # it works

-Sort out addressing // in dmx slave shield
+Sort out addressing // in dmx slave shield # not so important

 !
 DMX for RGB values